WNC Health Insurance

 Small Business Health Care Tax Credit

 As part of the health care reform law, small businesses that opt to provide health insurance benefits to their employees may be eligible for an increased Small Business Healthcare Tax Credit to help offset the cost of offering insurance.
-Beginning in 2014, businesses with fewer than 25 full-time equivalent employees that: pay annual wages of less than $50,000 per employee; contribute 50% or more towards the employee’s self-only health insurance premiums; and participate in the Small Business Health Options Program (SHOP) may be eligible to claim a 50% tax credit.
+As of 2014, businesses with fewer than 25 full-time equivalent employees that: pay annual wages of less than $50,000 per employee; contribute 50% or more towards the employee’s self-only health insurance premiums; and participate in the Small Business Health Options Program (SHOP) may be eligible to claim a 50% tax credit.

 How do I get more details about the Small Business Health Care Tax Credit?